-- Nagaoka Festival: As per usual, you would expect float parades and folk dance processions in festivals like this; BUT the main highlight of this affair held at August 1 to 3 is its large-scale fireworks display that happens over the Shinano River.
-Helpful to note is that it is considered as one of the top 3 fireworks shows in Japan since you would often witness insane stuff like: 650-meter giant sanshakudama fireworks, waterfall shapes, volcano-like formations, and 20,000 smaller shakudama fireworks.
+- Nagaoka Festival: As per usual, you would expect float parades and folk dance processions in festivals like this; BUT the main highlight of this affair held on August 1 to 3 is its large-scale fireworks display that happens over the Shinano River.
+Helpful to note is that it is considered one of the top 3 fireworks shows in Japan since you would often witness insane stuff like 650-meter giant sanshakudama fireworks, waterfall shapes, volcano-like formations, and 20,000 smaller shakudama fireworks.

-- Niigata Festival: Lasting for 3 days starting in August 7, you will see a lot of float parades, firework displays, and dance processions (that customarily involves around 20,000 people)!
+- Niigata Festival: Lasting for 3 days starting on August 7, you will see a lot of float parades, firework displays, and dance processions (that customarily involve around 20,000 people)!

-- Earth Festival: Held in Sado Island in August, the highlight of this festival is the performance of the world-famous taiko drummer group, Kado.
-This festival lasts for 3 days and includes various events in an open air concert style.
+- Earth Festival: Held on Sado Island in August, the highlight of this festival is the performance of the world-famous taiko drummer group, Kado.
+This festival lasts for 3 days and includes various events in an open-air concert style.

 Niigata surprised me.